 Badminton Oceania is supported through the Australian Aid funded Pacific Sport Partnerships (PSP) to build the capacity of Badminton Federations in the Pacific to conduct quality sport for development programmes.
-The programme is funded by the Australian Department of Foreign Affairs and Trade (DFAT).
+The programme is funded by the Australian Government.

 Badminton Australia and Badminton Oceania have been successful in applications since 2013 where the funding was used to build the capacity of badminton federations in Tonga and Kiribati to conduct quality sport for development programmes.

-In the current phase, 2018-19, PSP and badminton funding has been granted for programmes in Tonga and Papua New Guinea with a goal to develop healthier and more inclusive communities through sport and objectives are to utilise the BWF Shuttle Time Schools Badminton Programme to:
+The current programme is extended until December 2020, where PSP and badminton funding has been granted for programmes in Tonga and Papua New Guinea with a goal to develop healthier and more inclusive communities through sport and objectives are to utilise the BWF Shuttle Time Schools Badminton Programme to:

 - Increase levels of regular participation of Pacific Islanders, including people with disability, in quality sport activities.